deigil/magic_ball/README.md

-# Smart Reader for Raspberry Pi
+# Magic Ball for Raspberry Pi

 ![Smart Reader Logo](https://i.imgur.com/p7tqfsj.png) <!-- Add a logo or image representing your project, replace "link-to-logo.png" with the actual file path or URL -->